Inference on model parameters with many L-moments: Details on selection methods

 but $\mathbb{P}[I_T^\complement] \to 0$, which proves the desired result.
 Using that $\mathbbm{1}_{I_T^\complement} = o_p(T^{-3/2})$, we can write

 which proves the result. \end{proof}

-\section{Conditions for validity of Lasso approach}
+\subsection{Conditions for validity of Lasso approach}

-This appendix presents sufficient conditions for the validity of the Lasso approach described in the main text.
+This appendix presents sufficient conditions for the validity of the Lasso approach outlined in the main text and detailed in Appendix \ref{lasso_selector}.
 We adapt the conditions in \cite{Luo2016} to our setting.
-In addition to the assumptions in the main text, we require sparse eigenvalue conditions that enable invertibility (and bounded spectral norm) of ``small'' submatrices of $\Xi$; and approximate sparsity of the combination matrix $A_L$.
+In addition to the assumptions in the main text, we require sparse eigenvalue conditions that enable invertibility (and bounded spectral norm) of ``small'' submatrices of $\Xi$; and approximate sparsity of the combination matrix $A_R$.
 We state these assumptions below.
 In what follows, define, for $v \in \mathbbm{R}^n$, $\lVert v \rVert_0 \coloneqq \# \{j: v_j \neq 0\}$.

-\begin{assumption}[Approximate sparsity of combination matrix] For $j=1,\ldots, d$, let $\lambda^*_j \coloneqq A_L' e_j$.
-We assume that, for each $j$, there exist constants $K^l_j$, $K^u_j$ and a sequence of vectors $\bar{\lambda}_d \in \mathbbm{R}^L$ such that, as $T,L\to \infty$: \begin{enumerate} \item $\lVert \bar{\lambda}_j \rVert_0 = s_T $ \item $\lVert \bar{A}_L - A_L\rVert_2 = o\left(1\right)$, where $\bar{A}_L = '$. \end{enumerate} \end{assumption}
+\begin{assumption}[Approximate sparsity of combination matrix] For $j=1,\ldots, d$, let $\lambda^*_j \coloneqq A_R' e_j$.
+We assume that, for each $j$, there exist constants $K^l_j$, $K^u_j$ and a sequence of vectors $\bar{\lambda}_d \in \mathbbm{R}^R$ such that, as $T,R\to \infty$: \begin{enumerate} \item $\lVert \bar{\lambda}_j \rVert_0 = s_T $ \item $\lVert \bar{A}_R - A_R\rVert_2 = o\left(1\right)$, where $\bar{A}_R = '$. \end{enumerate} \end{assumption}

 \begin{assumption}[Sparse eigenvalue and spectral norm condition] Let:

 We assume there exist constants $0 < \kappa_1 \leq \kappa_2$ such that: